 So I think our strategy has been combination of great performance and giving people great results, mixed with good design.

 In the early days, it was definitely a small group of folks.
 The founders had some big input during that time, and some of the designers, but it’s pretty much taken on a life of its own over the years.
-We have a lot of great examples of what a Blue product looks like, and who we are as a company, and that culture has grown.
+We have a lot of great examples of what a Blue product looks like and who we are as a company, and that culture has grown.

 For instance, if we were to come up with a mic that looked like a grey stick, and resembled every other mic, everyone in our building would rebel.
-They’d say, “that’s not a Blue mic! “.
+They’d say, “That’s not a Blue mic! “.

 Can you tell me about some of the hills and valleys that Blue has gone through since you came on board?
 Both the positive and negative turns that the company has taken?

+Sure.
+There were things which really affected not only our channel partners in the early days, like dealers, distributors, but also our users.
 When I first came in, our supply chain, meaning the manufacturing partners that we used for some of the entry level products, were a real challenge to get on board.
 Getting the necessary product from them in the quality and timing we needed was a challenge.
 We were quicker in other things though, like technology changes.

 Whilst mics like the”Kiwi” and “Baby Bottle” have been around for years, there were other products that were reliant on other technology.
-So if Apple decided to switch a protocol, like moving from analog to digital audio, or if USB functions were changed on a device, or if a new OS pops up, that could cause us some problems.
+So if Apple decided to switch a protocol, like moving from analog to digital audio, or if the USB functions were changed on a device, or if a new OS pops up, that could cause us some problems.

+We had one product that took a while to ship.
+So by the time it finally left our factory, the device that it was designed for had already changed, and we had to go back to the drawing board to redesign it.
 Those are always big challenges.
 But you realize over time that you’ve had enough success to weather those problems out as they pop out.
 We’ve had a couple of those, where we were thrown curves and had to improvise and figure out a way to work around it.

 Over the years, we’ve done a better job of marketing ourselves on the quality side, so that more people understand that our mics aren’t just for looks, and are actually quality products.
-But hey, there’s still going to be some people who are going to say ”I’m not going to buy a blue or green colored mic.
+But hey, there’s still going to be some people who are going to say, “I’m not going to buy a blue or green colored mic.
 I doesn’t feel professional enough “.
-We’re sort of willing to lose those customers for the ability to have our own identity in the marketplace, and not be like everyone else.
+We’re sort of willing to lose those customers for the ability to have our own identity in the marketplace and not be like everyone else.

 I can answer that question from the company’s viewpoint, and also from my own background.